maichmueller/cfrainbow/README.md

 CFRainbow provides implementations of the basic CFR algorithm and some of the improved variants of CFR for computing <b>Nash Equilibria</b> in the 2-player 0-sum case as well as <b>Correlated Equilibria</b> in the general-sum case.
-The pacakge is loosely built for modularity and general applicability, not performance, and integrates into the Openspiel framework by Deepmind.
+The pacakge is loosely built for modularity and general applicability by building on the Openspiel framework by Deepmind.
+CFRainbow is <b>not</b> built for performance and will not scale well to large game implementations.
+Most algorithms are implemented with basic python data structures.

 ## Available Algorithms